NOAA-GSL/SENA-c_sw/ref/README.md

 $ cmake -DCMAKE_BUILD_TYPE=debug -DENABLE_MPI=1 ..
 ```

-On execution the input and output statistics for each rank are written to files named according to
+On execution, the input and output statistics for each rank are written to files named according to
 their MPI rank.
 For example:

 ```